aledelmo/3DSlicer_Plugins/DWI/README.md

 # Diffusion Pelvis
-This module provides the three most important steps for the exploitation of diffusion images for tractography purposes: denoising, registration and metric volumes extraction.
-Contrary to other Slicer modules, this one does not requires intermediate steps and works directly on DWI image nodes.

-Please note that this plug-in implements external software.
-More specific indication can be found on the [MRTrix3][1], [FSL][3] and [ANTs][2] websites.

 ## Installation
 Prerequisites: MRTrix3 and ANTs must be installed on the computer.
 Detailed instructions on how to install them at the following links:<br>